mklilley/mklilley.github.io/content/posts/two-state-quantum-systems/index.md

 ]
 subtitle="A model for solid state nuclear reactions" series = ["Solid state nuclear science"] description="The Project Ida team and I have created a series of computational tutorials in the form of Python-based Jupyter notebooks on two state quantum systems.
-Nobel laureate Julian Schwinger identified in 1991 that the nuclear" toc = true math=true
+Nobel laureate Julian Schwinger identified in 1991 that the nuclear fusion process can be expressed in a typical framing of quantum electrodynamics (QED): a two-state system." toc = true math=true
 +++